 Surgery is an effective way to treat many serious injuries and disorders.
 While invasive, surgical procedures remain the backbone of veterinary medicine, delivering unparalleled results to the field of pet health care.

 When your pets undergo surgical procedures at Best Friends Animal Hospital, they receive preoperative blood work, allowing us to ensure that your pets are well enough for surgery.
-They also receive IV fluids, pain medication during and after the procedure, and a buster collar to wear at home.
+They also receive IV fluids, pain medication, and a buster collar to wear at home.
 While under anesthesia, your pets’ full vitals are monitored, including heart rate, blood pressure, oxygen saturation, and ECG.

 Soft-tissue surgeries are all surgeries that don’t deal with bones.
-So routine spaying and neutering [link to Spaying and Neutering page], mass removals, foreign body removals, and minimally invasive procedures like biopsies are all considered soft-tissue surgeries.
+Routine spaying and neutering, mass removals, foreign body removals, and minimally invasive procedures like biopsies are all considered soft-tissue surgeries.
 Our veterinarians can conduct these operations in our facility.
-For more complex operations, we bring in specialized surgeons to Best Friends Animal Hospital.
-This means you and your pet still receive expert care at a hospital that is comfortable, familiar, and convenient for both of you.
+For more complex operations, we can arrange for a specialized surgeon to do the surgery.

 Hard tissue surgeries are all surgeries that deal with bones.
 So orthopedic surgeries like cranial cruciate ligament repairs, fracture repairs, and hip replacements are all considered hard-tissue surgeries.
 If your pet requires one of these surgeries, we bring in specialized surgeons to Best Friends Animal Hospital.
 This means you and your pet still receive expert care at a hospital that is comfortable, familiar, and convenient for both of you.